spacemeshos/testnet-guide/wallet.md

 # Using the Spacemesh Wallet

-The Spacemesh App includes a wallet for managing your Spacemesh Coins.
+The Spacemesh App includes a wallet for managing your Smesh.

 Follow the instructions on this page to learn how to use your wallet.